-The liver is an amazing organ, considering everything it does to keep the body healthy and running smoothly.
+The liver is amazing, considering everything it does to keep the body healthy and running smoothly.
 Sitting in the upper right abdomen, it’s one of the largest organs in the body.
-Here’s a brief run-down of what the liver does:
+Here’s a brief rundown of what the liver does:

 - Detoxifies drugs, alcohol, and poisonous chemicals

 - Produces proteins that help blood to clot

 - Makes bile (which is needed for fat breakdown)

 - Stores glucose in the form of glycogen to be used for energy